AlexMeyer-Gohde/AlexMeyer-Gohde.github.io/content/publication/koenig-meyer-gohde-2017/index.md

   to derive a unique equilibrium, we find that accounting for agents’ endogenous adjustment of price expectations further weakens the link between real and nominal rigidities.
 tags:
+- Global games
+- Menu costs
-- Global games; Menu costs; Sticky prices
+- Sticky prices
 ---